-Caring for someone with a mental health condition such as depression or anxiety can be challenging.
-There are a number of resources and support to help you in your caring role.
+Caring for someone with a mental health condition such as depression or anxiety can be challenging, but there are resources and support to help you in your caring role.
 The most important thing to understand is that help is available, for you and the person you care for.

 It’s important to help the person you care for understand that getting help is not a sign of weakness.
 Talk to their doctor, nurse or mental health professional about treatment options.
 To get a positive outcome from treatment: